gurrrrrrett3/svrmgr/README.md

 # svrmgr

-A simple bot for managiing small servers
+A simple bot for managing small servers